 Fenton Amberina Swung Vase Value Guide

-The Fenton Amberina Swung Vase is a hallmark of mid-century American glassmaking, prized for its dramatic height and vibrant heat-sensitive color gradient.
-These pieces are highly collectible because each 'swung' neck is unique, created by artisans who physically swung molten glass to stretch it into its final elongated form.
+The Fenton Amberina Swung Vase is a quintessential piece of mid-century modern Americana, prized for its dramatic height and fiery color gradient.
+These vases are highly collectible because each piece is unique, having been hand-swung by glassmakers to stretch the neck while the glass was still molten.

 What Is Fenton Amberina Swung Vase Worth?